frctl/fractal-docs/docs/guide/components/configuration-reference.md

 ### yield

 The name of the variable that will be used in preview layouts as a placeholder for the rendered content.
-See the ~@TODOLINK @preview-layouts', 'preview layouts documentation') }} for more information.
+See the [preview layouts documentation](./preview-layouts.html) for more information.

 ```js
 fractal.components.set('yield', 'rendered_content'); // default is 'yield'